-Formally launched out of YCombinator in 2016, PocketSuite is an iPhone and Android app that helps self-employed services professionals run their business.
+Formally launched out of YCombinator in 2016, PocketSuite is an iOS and Android app that helps self-employed services professionals run their business.
 The app gives professionals the power to schedule appointments, accept payments, and communicate directly with clients – all from a mobile device.

 The product team at PocketSuite started using Heap for product analytics in early 2019, and since then has decreased paid user churn by 30%.